Narcissistic Personality Disorder: Re-Imagining Treatment

 NPD is complex and bound up in the medicalization of personality issues into pathology through the use of the DSM-5 Diagnostic Manual for Mental Disorders.
 I am suggesting there may be different available options and treatment pathways for targeting the symptoms which consumers need relief from to be successful in their lives.
 The stage for new conversations around personality disorders, their treatment, and diagnosis is upon us for folks who have been historically limited by their psychiatric label.

 DSM-5 Definition and Criteria:

-The DSM-5 offers a a diatribe cataloging the specific symptoms of NPD, which according to the manual, is indicated by five or more of the following symptoms:
+The DSM-5 offers a diatribe cataloging the specific symptoms of NPD.
+According to the manual, is indicated by five or more of the following symptoms:

 • Exaggerates own importance

 • Is preoccupied with fantasies of success, power, beauty, intelligence or ideal romance

 • Believes he or she is unique and can only be understood by other special people or institutions